DanForstinger/Blackjack/README.md

 - Game state can be saved but is not restored, because of time restrictions
 - Action system could be pretty easily extended to support saving the history, undoing, etc.

+Settings
+- Not part of game serializer, use scriptable object values that can be passed around easily.

 Action System

 - Game Actions are managed by the Action System.
 They have phases.
 - RegisterViewers,
 - In a normal card game like magic, you would allow other things to add a "Response" to any action, that would play out before the main one executed.
 That would be a neat way to extend this system.
 - Validation of actions, for instance, checking that it is the correct players turn.
 Right now we just hide the buttons

 # Would have liked to improve:

 - More moddability in the editor.